 As much as we tell ourselves that the life we see through that little square on our phones is only what someone has chosen share and not the whole picture, sometimes even those with the thickest skin can feel that the barrage of ‘perfection’ displayed online is too much to handle.

-Whether it’s the constant baby and wedding updates of Facebook, the ‘I have exciting news but I can’t tell you what it is yet’ teasers on Twitter, or the beautifully curated, themed profile of an Instagram influencer, we are almost constantly bombarded by visual stimuli, and a break is sometimes needed.
+It may be the constant baby and wedding updates of Facebook, the ‘I have exciting news, but I can’t tell you what it is yet’ teasers on Twitter, or the beautifully curated, themed profile of an Instagram influencer.
+Every day, we are almost constantly bombarded by visual stimuli, and a break is sometimes needed.

-Whether you’re a full-time influencer, an occasional blogger, or purely use social media as a procrastination tool, taking a break, even if it’s going to be better for your mental health, isn’t easy.
-Having taken a break myself last year, here’s my guide to cutting back for a little while.
+Whether you’re a full-time entrepreneur, a side hustler, or purely use social media as a procrastination tool, taking a break, even if it’s going to be better for your mental health, isn’t easy.
+Having taken a social media break myself last year, here’s my guide to cutting back for a little while.

 Choose what to cut back on